numoonchld/numoonchld.github.io/_posts/2022-04-30-performance-optimization-with-react.md

 artistLink:
 track:
 trackLink:
-tags: [frontend performance, react performance]
+tags: [frontend performance, react performance, code splitting]
 ---

 - from a JS view point, the heaviest part of the Critical Render Path is